Price Check in 15 Minutes: Recover $15K–$30K Left on the Table for $68K–$96K Operators

 The Executive Summary

-Operators in the $68K–$96K/month band leave $15K–$30K per year on the table by never testing price resistance; a 10-minute check shows if you’re underpriced and how much to raise without blowing up churn.
+Operators in the $68K–$96K/month band quietly leave $15K–$30K per year untouched by never testing price resistance, even though a 10-minute check shows if you’re underpriced and how far you can safely raise.

-Who this is for: Founders and operators at $68K–$96K/month who close clients easily, rarely hear price objections, and suspect their prices haven’t kept up with the value they now deliver.
+Who this is for: Founders and operators at $68K–$96K/month who close quickly, rarely hear price objections, and suspect their prices lag behind the value they now deliver.

-The Pricing Problem: This article targets the quiet leak where never revisiting pricing leaves $15K–$30K annually (and in cases like Thea’s, up to $281,600 over 22 months) uncollected purely because prices were never tested.
+The Pricing Problem: Never revisiting pricing leaves $15K–$30K annually—and in cases like Thea’s, $281,600 over 22 months—uncollected simply because prices never face a resistance check.

-What you’ll learn: The 10-Minute Price Resistance Check, how to calculate a price resistance score from five client response scenarios, interpret bands from 0–10% to 50%+, and translate that score into a concrete 12–25% price increase.
+What you’ll learn: The 10-Minute Price Resistance Check, how to score five buyer-response scenarios, read resistance bands from 0–10% to 50%+, and turn that into a specific 12–25% increase.

-Time to implement: The full check takes 10 minutes (5 minutes data, 5 minutes analysis), with 30 days to roll in new pricing and a realistic path to recover $15K–$30K+ annually within the next 12 months.
+Time to implement: The check takes 10 minutes (5 minutes data, 5 minutes analysis), with 30 days to roll in new pricing and a 12-month window to reclaim $15K–$30K+ annually already sitting on the table.

 Written by Nour Boustani for $68K–$96K/month founders who want higher effective rates and cleaner revenue per client without overhauling offers or working more hours.